coq/coq/doc/sphinx/addendum/micromega.rst

   generating a *proof cache* which makes it possible to rerun scripts even without `csdp`.

+.. flag:: Simplex

+   This option (set by default) instructs the decision procedures to use the Simplex method for solving linear goals.
+If it is not set, the decision procedures are using Fourier elimination.

 The tactics solve propositional formulas parameterized by atomic arithmetic expressions interpreted over a domain :math:`D` ∈ {ℤ, ℚ, ℝ}.
 The syntax of the formulas is the following: